wbreeze/wind_and_water/_drafts/The-Magenta-Line.md

 The first is navigating the shallows of the bay in the dark, trying to identify lights to validate my position, unable to see shoal nor reef.
-The second is navigating into the shallows out of high seas and strong winds with light to see by.
+The second is navigating into the shallows out of high seas and strong winds and with light to see by.

 The second also involves sailing south again against the current in order to delay.
 If I get downstream of three knots of current I'll have a